 Taylor never made it.
 After the surgery, his stomach was “really hurting.”
 He says Wolff told him it was just gas and nurses told him to get dressed and go.
 As he put his clothes on, he fainted.
 He woke up at Tampa General Hospital.
 He lost so much blood from internal bleeding from two cut arteries that he suffered a heart attack, medical records show.
 Taylor was unable to return to his job at a utility company near his home in Bonifay, Fla.
 He sued Laser Spine and recently settled.

 * * *

 Before even considering extreme measures such as back surgery, a consultation with a chiropractor first could save you thousands of dollars, or worse yet, irreversible damage.
-Feel free to read the patient success stories on our website–at Georgia Clinic of Chiropractic, we’ve been noted for providing oustanding care in the Augusta community by going above and beyond for our patients.
+Feel free to read our patient success stories–as chiropractors in Augusta GA, Georgia Clinic of Chiropractic has been noted for providing outstanding services in the community by going above and beyond for our patients.
 We recognize and understand that each patient is different, and we promise to give you the care and attention you deserve.

 The Georgia Clinic of Chiropractic Blog is written by Dr. Mark Huntsman.

 Augusta GA Chiropractors Georgia Clinic of Chiropractic provides customized chiropractic care to the Augusta, Martinez, and Evans GA communities.
 Visit our main website at www.georgia-clinic.com for customized chiropractic in Augusta GA.